thereallucas98/mini-saller-web-app/README.md

 # Mini Seller Web App

 A lightweight console to triage Leads and convert them into Opportunities.
-Built with React 19, TypeScript, and Tailwind CSS.
+Built with React 19, TypeScript, and Tailwind CSS.gt

 ## 🚀 Quick Start